-71 In The Adventures of Huckleberry Finn opens by familiarizing us with the events of 72 the novel that preceded set in the town of St. Petersburg, Missouri, which lies on the banks of 73 the Mississippi River.
-At the end of Tom Sawyer, Huckleberry Finn, a poor boy with a Comment [A3]: State clearly Comment [AS].
-State clearly 74 drunken bum for a father, and his friend Tom Sawyer, a middle-class boy with an 75 imagination too active for his own good, found a robber's stash of gold.
-As a result of his 76 adventure, Huck gained quite a bit of money, which the bank held for him in trust.
-Huck was 77 adopted by the Widow Douglas, a kind but stifling woman who lives with her sister, the self 78 righteous Miss Watson.
-79 Racism and Slavery in America 80 Although Twain wrote Huckleberry Finn two decades after the Emancipation 81 Proclamation and the end of the Civil War, America-and especially the South-was still 82 struggling with racism and the aftereffects of slavery.
-By the early 1880s, Reconstruction, the 83 plan to put the United States back together after the war and integrate freed slaves into 84 society, had hit shaky ground, although it had not yet failed outright.
-As Twain worked on his 85 novel, race relations, which seemed to be on a positive path in the years following the Civil
+In The Adventures of Huckleberry Finn opens by familiarizing us with the events of 71 the novel that preceded set in the town of St. Petersburg, Missouri, which lies on the banks of 72 73 the Mississippi River.
+At the end of Tom Sawyer, Huckleberry Finn, a poor boy with a 74 drunken bum for a father, and his friend Tom Sawyer, a middle-class boy with an imagination too active for his own good, found a robber's stash of gold.
+As a result of his 75 76 adventure, Huck gained quite a bit of money, which the bank held for him in trust.
+Huck was 77 adopted by the Widow Douglas, a kind but stifling woman who lives with her sister, the self-78 righteous Miss Watson.

+Racism and Slavery in America

+Although Twain wrote Huckleberry Finn two decades after the Emancipation Proclamation and the end of the Civil War, America-and especially the South-was still struggling with racism and the aftereffects of slavery.
+By the early 1880s, Reconstruction, the plan to put the United States back together after the war and integrate freed slaves into society, had hit shaky ground, although it had not yet failed outright.
+As Twain worked on his novel, race relations, which seemed to be on a positive path in the years following the Civil War, once again became strained.

-86 War, once again became strained.
-87 The imposition of Jim Crow laws, designed to limit the power of blacks in the South 88 in a variety of indirect ways, brought the beginning of a new, insidious effort to oppress.
-The 89 new racism of the South, less institutionalized and monolithic, was also more difficult to 90 combat.
-Slavery could be outlawed, but when white Southerners enacted racist laws or 91 91 policies under a professed motive of self-defense against newly freed blacks, far fewer 92 people, Northern or Southern, saw the act as immoral and rushed to combat it: 93 I set down again, a-shaking all over, and got out my pipe for a smoke; for 94 the house was all as still as death now, and so the widow wouldn't know.
-95 Well, after a long time I heard the clock away off in the town go boom- 96 boom-boom-twelve licks; and all still again-stiller than ever.
+The imposition of Jim Crow laws, designed to limit the power of blacks in the South in a variety of indirect ways, brought the beginning of a new, insidious effort to oppress.
+The new racism of the South, less institutionalized and monolithic, was also more difficult to combat.
+Slavery could be outlawed, but when white Southerners enacted racist laws or policies under a professed motive of self-defense against newly freed blacks, far fewer people, Northern or Southern, saw the act as immoral and rushed to combat it:

+I set down again, a-shaking all over, and got out my pipe for a smoke; for the house was all as still as death now, and so the widow wouldn't know.
+Well, after a long time I heard the clock away off in the town go boom-

+96 boom-boom-twelve licks; and all still again-stiller than ever.
 Pretty 97 soon I heard a twig snap down in the dark amongst the trees-something 98 was a stirring.
 I set still and listened.
 Directly I could just barely hear a 99 "me-yow! me-yow!" down there.
 That was good!
 Says I, "me-yow! me- 100 yow!" as soft as I could, and then I put out the light and scrambled out of 101 the window on to the shed.
 Then I slipped down to the ground and crawled 102 in among the trees, and, sure enough, there was Tom Sawyer waiting for 103 me (4).
-104 105 Although Twain wrote the novel after slavery was abolished, he set it several decades